web-platform-tests/wpt/docs/test-suite-design.md

 of the following properties:

 - `spec` - a link to the specification covered by the tests in the directory
-- `suggested_reviewers` - a list of GitHub account namesuser belonging to people who are notified when pull requests modify files in the directory
+- `suggested_reviewers` - a list of GitHub account username belonging to people who are notified when pull requests modify files in the directory

 Various resources that tests depend on are in `common`, `images`, `fonts`,